totalspectrum/spin2cpp/doc/c.md

 ### Statement expressions

 A compound statement enclosed in parentheses may appear as an expression.
 This is a GCC extension which allows loops, switches, and similar features to appear within an expression.

+### Miscellaneous extensions

+The `@` symbol may be used as an addressof operator in place of `&`.
+This is mainly useful in inline assembly (where it mimics the syntax of PASM/Spin).

 ## Builtin functions